crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/getting_started.md

 The first step to getting starting is to find something to work on.
 Help is always welcome, and no contribution is too small!

-Here are some things you can do today to get started contributing:
+Here are some things you can do today to start contributing:

  - Help improve the documentation
  - Clarify code, variables, or functions that can be renamed or commented on